Karan-zenocraft/chris/wp-content/plugins/meks-easy-instagram-widget/readme.txt

 5. Widget options

 == Changelog ==

+= 1.1.2 =
+* Fixed: Settings page link not properly displayed

+= 1.1.1 =
+* Fixed: Authorization flow not working properly for footer section in Meks themes

+= 1.1 =
+* Added: Authorization settings page (for websites/IPs which are not allowed to request images from Instagram directly)

 = 1.0.7 =
 * Improved: Workaround for websites on shared hosting/IP blocked by Instagram server which are unable to retrieve the images